John Faso: 2006 campaign for Governor of New York

 In 2005, Faso announced his intention to run for governor.
 For the Republican nomination, Faso faced former Massachusetts Governor William Weld, former New York Secretary of State Randy Daniels, and Assemblyman Patrick Manning.
 Weld reportedly offered Faso the chance to join his ticket as a candidate for lieutenant governor.

 Faso received the Conservative Party's endorsement while Weld received the Libertarian Party's nomination, guaranteeing both candidates a spot on the ballot if they stayed in the race.
 However, once the Republican State Convention voted to endorse Faso, Weld announced his withdrawal from the race.
 Faso's running mate was former Rockland County Executive C. Scott Vanderhoef.
 Faso was opposed by Democratic nominee Eliot Spitzer.

-On Election Day 2006, Spitzer defeated Faso 3,086,709 votes to 1,274,335 votes.
+On Election Day 2006, Spitzer defeated Faso by a margin of 3,086,709 votes to 1,274,335 votes.
 Spitzer resigned from office a year into his tenure in the midst of a prostitution scandal.